Rapid Solution Therapy (RSTsccp) De-Hypnotises You - And Your Clients Unwanted Issues

 Psychoanalysis though can take three to five years plus, with Rapid Solution Therapy, RST, which includes the modern brief strategic interventions, we can often work with a client for two to five sessions, with most if not all issues, including weight loss, addictions, fears anxieties, confidence, self-esteem, depression, memory, exam competence and stuttering.

 Once you understand Rapid Solution Therapy, RST, you will be able to help yourself and others, no hypnosis skills are required, the questions that you ask with the scripts supplied will do the work for you.

 After this RST weekend you will be able to help people straight away, as an RST therapist you will be able to change your life and help others to achieve fundamental change in a short period of time.

-If you want to kick start 2019 with a paradigm shift, we will show you how to move someone into an altered state of awareness quickly, your client doesn’t want to drift along with the clouds for thirty minutes, they want to move into a learning state and learn to change as quickly as possible.
+If you want to kick start 2020 with a paradigm shift, we will show you how to move someone into an altered state of awareness quickly, your client does not’t want to drift along with the clouds for thirty minutes, they want to move into a learning state and learn to change as quickly as possible.